itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/01_Preflight/index.md

 Then answer 'y' if the information is correct.

 Please be patient, this build can take ~13-20 minutes to finish.
-Do not interrupt the build, this will cause failures.
+Do not interrupt the build, interruption will cause failures.

 Once the build has completed, it should return the command prompt.